afcarl/tf-reinforce/README.md

-# tf-policy-gradient
-TensorFlow implementation of Policy Gradient
+# TensorFlow implementation of REINFORCE